Kitura/Kitura-Session/README.md

 #### Example

 In this example, an instance of `RedisStore` is created that will be used to persist session data (see [`KituraSessionRedis`](https://github.com/IBM-Swift/Kitura-Session-Redis) for more information).
 An instance of `Session` is then created, specifying *redisStore* as the session store.
-Finally, the *session* instance is registered as a middleware on the desired path.
+Finally, the *session* instance is registered as middleware on the desired path.

 ```swift
 import Kitura